 The Plot Thickens

-Other times, however, the sentence-ending preposition actually does have an object:
+Other times, however, we end a sentence with a preposition that actually does have an object elsewhere in the sentence:

 - What do you need to go to the store for?